claremacrae/claremacrae.github.io/background.md

 ## Early Days

 This will date me, but my first programming experiences were working through [Donald Alcock’s Illustrating Basic](http://www.computinghistory.org.uk/cgi/archive.pl?type=Books&platform=&author=Donald%20Alcock&publisher=&order=Publisher) with my Dad!
-My timing at school was lucky, as I got there just in time for the first [BBC Micro](http://en.wikipedia.org/wiki/BBC_Micro) to arrive.
-Then Dad got a [Transam Tuscan](http://www.computinghistory.org.uk/det/7010/Transam-Tuscan-S100/), and the days of hand-writing instructions to send away to be typed up were over.
+Amazingly, Dad bought a [Transam Tuscan](http://www.computinghistory.org.uk/det/7010/Transam-Tuscan-S100/) so that we could learn together.

+At upper school, much of my programming involved sending off hand-written code, to be typed up and run on some batch-processing system.
+I was lucky, though, to be just the right age to join the lunchtime queue to use my school's first [BBC Micro](http://en.wikipedia.org/wiki/BBC_Micro).

 At University, I was able to keep up the programming interest in my fourth year, when I did a computational chemistry project in [Professor Graham Richards](http://en.wikipedia.org/wiki/Graham_Richards)' lab, for the Part II of my chemistry degree.
+Practical chemistry never was my strong point, so this Fortran scientific programming experience was valuable.

 From there, in 1987 I got a job as a junior programmer at [Cambridge Crystallographic Data Centre](http://www.ccdc.cam.ac.uk/) (CCDC).
 Apart from a brief 6-month stint in sales at [Oxford Molecular](http://www.isis-innovation.com/spinout/oxmol.html) in early 1991, I was a developer at CCDC until June 2019.